DavidRV00/cookman/README.md

 ```

 # Tab Completion
-Tab completion is avilable (currently only in bash)
+Tab completion is available (currently only in bash)

 # Dependencies
 Install `pandoc` before using.